alecthomas/kingpin/README.md

 the `Default(value)` function on flags and arguments.
 This function accepts a string, which is parsed by the value itself, so it *must* be compliant with the format expected.

+## Place-holders in Help

+The place-holder value for a flag is the value used in the help to describe the value of a non-boolean flag.

+The value provided to PlaceHolder() is used if provided, then the value provided by Default() if provided, then finally the capitalised flag name is used.

+Here are some examples of flags with various permutations:

+    --name=NAME           // Flag(...).String()
+    --name="Harry"        // Flag(...).Default("Harry").String()
+    --name=FULL-NAME      // flag(...).PlaceHolder("FULL-NAME").Default("Harry").String()